WebSockFish picoCTF 2025 Solution

 WebSockets provide full-duplex communication channels over a single TCP connection.
 Unlike HTTP where the client always initiates requests, WebSocket connections allow both the client and server to send messages at any time after the initial handshake.
 They are commonly used in real-time applications: chat systems, live feeds, multiplayer games, and collaborative editing tools.

 This is a fundamental principle of client-side trust issues: any JavaScript variable, function, or WebSocket connection accessible from the browser console can be manipulated by the user.
 Security-critical logic (access control, game state, score validation) must always be enforced server-side.
-Relying on client-side checks is equivalent to asking users to validate their own inputs - a guarantee that cannot be made.
+Relying on client-side checks is equivalent to asking users to validate their own inputs, a guarantee that cannot be made.
+Web challenges and real-world bug patterns covers more business-logic bypasses.

 2. Step 2Force a wild eval